abhishek7k/linux-infrastructure-security/README.md

-# Linux Infrastructure & Security Lab (Apr 2024 – Jun 2024)
+# Linux Infrastructure & Security Lab

 This project configures a virtualized security testing and system hardening lab.
 It defines an infrastructure consisting of an **Arch Linux target server** and a **Kali Linux audit/attacker node**, connected over an isolated private network.
 It includes automated shell scripts to apply system hardening policies (ensuring least privilege and configuration compliance) and audit the system against security compliance rules.